-Risks Relating to Our Common Stock
+Risks Relating to our Common Stock

 Our common stock, which is listed on the Nasdaq National Market, has from time-to-time experienced significant price and volume fluctuations.
-These fluctuations are likely to continue in the future, and you may not be able to resell your shares of common stock at or above the purchase price paid by you.
+These fluctuations are likely to continue in the future, and our stockholders may not be able to resell their shares of common stock or other securities whose price is related to that of our common stock at or above the purchase price paid.